micropython/micropython/docs/library/machine.Timer.rst

     .. method:: timerchannel.duty_cycle([value])

-       Get or set the duty cycle of the PWM signal (in the range of 0-100).
+       Get or set the duty cycle of the PWM signal.
+It's a percentage (0.00-100.00).
+Since the WiPy doesn't support floating point numbers the duty cycle must be specified in the range 0-10000, where 10000 would represent 100.00, 5050 represents 50.50, and so on.

 Constants
 ---------